 I no sooner spun my head around than I saw her hitting my brother.
 With that, I pulled to the side of the road and took her out of the car.

-I’ll be honest, my blood was boiling.
-My heart was racing.
-All I wanted to do was shake some sense into her.
+I wanted to shake some sense into her.
 In fact, it took everything in me not to shake sense in her I was that mad.

-As I waited for her to cease and desist, I held her hands and choked back my frustration as best I could.
+As I waited for her cooperation, I held her hands and choked back my frustration as best I could.
 After what felt like an eternity, she was ready to go back to the car.

 Disclaimer: This post contains affiliate links.
 The price you pay is the same.
 However, I receive a small commission.

-Quickly, it turned into an ongoing rotation of silly little potty humour jokes and so many giggles from all of us.
-In no time, my daughter’s behaviour turned around.
+Quickly, it turned into an ongoing rotation of potty humour jokes and laughter from all of us.
+In no time, it was as though my daughter’s challenging behaviour had never happened.

-I’ve tried distraction techniques as a form of positive discipline before, but this was different.
+I’ve tried distraction techniques and other forms of positive discipline before, but this was different.
 Something compelled my daughter to behave and it wasn’t a simple slight of hand.

 So what happened?
 What was the positive discipline technique that changed her behaviour?

 Connection.
-It was connecting with my daughter that changed.
-It was a combination of me being present with her and being playful that created the connection for my daughter to cooperate.
+It was connecting with my daughter that changed everything that day.
+It was a combination of me being present with her and being playful that motivated my daughter to cooperate.

 In truth, as adults, we operate similarly.